How To Setup Your Bike

 Trail Type

-If you're not sure where to set the Trail Type slider at first, the default "Mixed” setting is a great all-around starting point.
-From there, use the Trail Type slider to adjust your setup for the type of trails you like to ride.
+If you're not sure where to set the Trail Grip slider at first, the default "Medium" is a great all-around starting point.
+From there, use the Trail Grip slider to adjust your setup for whatever the trail conditions call for